Yankees vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Yankees have posted a mark of 2-2.
+- The Yankees have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Yankees and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on six occasions.

-- The Yankees' previous 10 games have not had a runline set by bookmakers.
+- The last 10 Yankees matchups have not had a spread posted by bookmakers.

 Yankees Betting Records & Stats

-- The Yankees have an against the spread record of 6-6-0 in 12 games with a line this season.
+- The Yankees have posted a record of 6-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!